 We hope that the process of applying to The Mount, Mill Hill International will be quick and efficient.
 In the first instance, we would ask you to submit the pupil’s school reports and a passport copy.
 We will assess the reports and decide whether to invite the pupil to apply.
 Once selection has been confirmed, the next stage is submission of a registration form, pupil information form and administration fee of GBP200.
 This will allow us to arrange for the pupil to take our entrance tests.
 If they are successful in the entrance tests, they will then be asked to attend an interview, either via Skype or face to face.
 The result of the application is usually given within one or two days of the interview.

 We offer four courses at The Mount, Mill Hill International, from UK Years 9-11 and ages 13-17.
-The Year 9 course can act as a preparation for entry the following year to a mainstream school, including Mill Hill, in Year 10.
-Similarly, the One-Year GCSE and Pre-A Level courses are a preparation for A Levels at a UK school; and the Year 10 course can act as a Pre-GCSE course.
+The Year 9 course can act as a preparation for entry the following year to a mainstream school, including Mill Hill, in Year 10 (Two-Year GCSE course).
+Similarly, the One-Year GCSE course andthe Fast Track course are a preparation for A Levels at a UK school.
 More details and information about our courses can be found in The Mount, Mill Hill International prospectus.

 Depending on the course selected, we offer a variety of academic subjects taught in English and in accordance with the UK educational curriculum.
 The specific subjects we offer include the following: